 Men's flannel shirts are synonymous with durability, warmth. and comfort.
 They simply have this timeless appeal that seems always to be in style.
 Sure, they may have had their best decade in the ‘90s when grunge was all the rage, but do you remember a time when it wasn't okay to wear flannel?
 Neither do we.
 That's because flannel shirts are so well-loved that maybe we simply don't want them to go out of style.
 As a result, people are styling flannel shirts in a variety of ways so that they're always on-trend.
 Out of ideas?
-Here are our favorite ways to wear flannel, whether you're in search of a casual look or a smart look:
+Here are our favorite ways to wear a flannel shirt, whether you're in search of a casual look or a smart look.

 Not many people realize that you can make flannel work for you in a 'smart' way or in a somewhat more proper way.
 You can even ace a job interview wearing a flannel shirt!
 Picture a solid flannel shirt with a tie under a nice blazer.
 You just need to realize that there's a difference between the worn-in plaid flannel you wear every weekend and the more proper, crisp, unbrushed flannel in a solid color.

 What you wear with it and how you wear it are also important when it comes to achieving that smart look.
 For example, you won't look very smart showing up for a job interview with baggy grey sweatpants, even with a clean, crisp solid flannel shirt tucked in!
 Yet, tuck it into some black jeans with a belt, and you're golden.
 Of course, flannel is forgiving, and there are lots of ways to wear flannel to achieve that casual look, smart look, or a little bit of both.